-This tutorial will walk you through how to run a Calibrated Project using “My Zone Counts”.
+This tutorial will walk you through how to calibrate a Project using "Single Factor User-provided Counts."
 This requires using the StreetLight InSight Calibration Feature to scale to estimated counts using your own local traffic count data.
 This is a great tool for any user who wants to get estimated counts rather than our StreetLight Index, learn more about our Index.
-Calibration is available for the following project types: Zone Activity Analysis, O-D Analysis, O-D with Middle Filter Analysis, O-D to Preset Geography and Segment Analysis.
-To learn more about how to create a Calibrated Project.
-Also, learn more about calibration with StreetLight 2017 AADT.
+Single Factor Calibration is available for the following project types: Zone Activity Analysis, O-D Analysis, O-D with Middle Filter Analysis, O-D to Preset Geography and Segment Analysis.
+To learn more about how to create a Single Factor Calibrated Project.
+Also, learn more about calibration with StreetLight AADT.

 For this guide, we will go step-by-step to help you set up your Calibrated Project using a Calibration Zone Set that contains your local traffic count data.
 You must start by adding calibration to your Zone Set--before even running a Project in StreetLight InSight.
 Learn more on how to create a Calibrated Zone Set.

 Setting up a Calibration Project with “Single Factor User-provided Counts"

 Step 1: Create your Zone Set.
 Learn more on creating Zone Sets.

 Note: For “Single Factor User-provide Counts”, only Zones added to the Calibration Zone Set that are marked as pass-through and have calibration data will be used.
 Zones that don’t have calibration data or are not pass-through will be ignored during calibration.